 Katrina Vera Wong is a Korean-Chinese artist, writer, and editor.
 Learning from literature, botany, herbaria and ikebana, she makes hybrid flowers from dried or pressed plants and calls them Frankenflora.
-She currently writes about sciart at Art The Science and Science Borealis, proofreads SAD Mag, and blogs at Lifeology.
-She also created Seagery Zine, a small annual print publication that explores the overlap between art, science and literature.
+She currently writes about sciart at Art The Science, proofreads SAD Mag, and blogs at Lifeology.
+She also created Seagery Zine, a small print publication that explores the overlap between art, science and literature.